 Have you gotten your copy of Have a Merry, Simple Christmas yet?
 If so, then the Christmas snacks highlighted in RED can be found in it.
 If it is highlighted in GREEN, then that is a link directly to the recipe.

-But there is one that will be highlighted in BLUE – and that means it is a free download that can be printed out and added to your Christmas notebook!
+But The Mini Cheeseball Recipe is a free download that can be printed out and added to your Christmas notebook!

 This one is a very versatile recipe.
 When going through my recipe box, I found two – one that my Mom makes, and one that Alona makes.
 Although similar, there is enough difference to make creating both recipes enjoyable.